Near Nuremberg, 2006

 When we are working indoors, my clothes are soaked with sweat after thirty minutes.

-There were two or three subsequent days when we smashed waste doors, walls and roofs to pieces with sledgehammers.
+There were two or three days in a row when we smashed waste doors and walls to pieces with sledgehammers.

-Relief materializes around noon-time when we devour one or two Kebabs and drink some cheap beer out of plastic-bottles bought in a nearby supermarket.
+Relief materializes around noon-time as we devour one or two Kebabs and pouring some cheap beer from a nearby supermarket down our thirsty gorges.

-When we are driving home after the day’s work is finished, we occasionally watch videos that one buddy of mine had recorded with his mobile phone camera, and we cannot help laughing about our intense-yet-awkward efforts to do our job as efficiently as possible since none of us is used to this sort of physical activity.
+When we drive home after the day’s work is finished, we are watching videos that one buddy of mine had recorded with his mobile phone camera, and we cannot help laughing about our intense-yet-awkward efforts since none of us is used to this sort of physical activity.

-After taking a shower in my small dormitory-room I inspect with interest my increased lean muscle mass, compared to a few months ago.
+At home, after taking a shower in my small student apartment, I notice with interest a compared to a few months ago increased lean muscle mass.

 Scrutinizing a phenomenon